LLNL/conduit/src/docs/sphinx/index.rst

 Unique Features
 ----------------

 Conduit was built around the concept that an intuitive in-core data description capability simplifies many other common tasks in the HPC simulation eco-system.

-To that aim, Conduit:
+To this aim, Conduit's Core API:

 - Provides a runtime focused in-core data description API that does not require repacking or code generation.
 - Supports a mix of externally owned and Conduit allocated memory semantics.